 Medication-Assisted Treatment Options for Cravings

 For individuals who are struggling with addiction, managing cravings can be a difficult and overwhelming task.
-However, Medication-Assisted Treatment Options for Cravings exist as a viable option to combat these urges during addiction recovery.
+However, these options exist as viable options to combat these urges during addiction recovery.

 Medication-Assisted Treatment is the use of medication paired with behavioral therapy to treat substance use disorders.
 Medications such as methadone, naltrexone, and buprenorphine are examples of drugs used to alleviate cravings by blocking the effects of drugs or easing withdrawal symptoms in order to break relapse cycles.
 It works by reducing anxiety and increasing positive feelings experienced when using drugs, which can help control impulses and reduce thoughts associated with drug use.